manusalinas-mx/iOS-Developer-Interview-Questions-and-Answers/README.md

-# iOS-Developer-Interview-Questions-and-Answers
+# iOS Developer Interview Questions for all Senioritis levels
-A most complete guide to help those looking to hire a developer for iOS.
+###### The most complete guide to help those looking to hire a developer for iOS.